 '''

 defaults {

 #

 name

-: polling_interval
+: polling interval

 scope

 : multipathd

 desc

 : interval between two path checks in seconds.
 For

 properly functioning paths, the interval between checks

-will gradually increase to (4 ^{} polling_interval).
+will gradually increase to (4 polling_interval).

 \# values : n > 0

 default : 5

 polling_interval 10

+: path selector

 name

-: path_selector

 scope

 : multipath & multipathd

 : the default path selector algorithm to use

+desc

 these algorithms are offered by the kernel multipath target

-values : "round-robin \theta" = Loop through every path in the path group,
+values : "round-robin 0" = Loop through every path in the path group,

+sending the same amount of IO to each.

 #

-sending the same amount of IO to each.
+#

 "queue-length 0" = Send the next bunch of IO down the path

 #

-#

 with the least amount of outstanding IO.

 "service-time 0" = Choose the path for the next bunch of IO

 #

+#

 based on the amount of outstanding IO to

 the path and its relative throughput.

 default : "service-time 0"

 path_selector "round-robin 0"

 name

 : path_grouping_policy

+: multipath & multipathd

 scope

-: multipath & multipathd
+desc

 : the default path grouping policy to apply to unspecified

-multipaths
+#

+#

 values : failover

 = 1 path per priority group

-#
+= all valid paths in 1 priority group

 multibus

-= all valid paths in 1 priority group

-#

-group_by_serial

-= 1 priority group per detected serial

-#

-number

-#

-group_by_prio

-= 1 priority group per path priority

-group by node name = 1 priority group per target node name

-default : failover

-path_grouping_policy multibus

-#

-name

-: uid_attribute

-: multipath & multipathd

-: the default udev attribute from which the path

-desc

-identifier should be generated.

-default : ID_SERIAL

-uid_attribute "ID_SERIAL"

-#

-name

-: getuid_callout

-scope

-: multipath & multipathd

-desc

-: the default program and args to callout to obtain a unique

-#

-path identifier.
-This parameter is deprecated.

 '''